amirthagwr/amirthagwr/README.md

 - 👩‍🔬 Bioinformatics scientist specialized in complex trait genetics.
 - 🔭 Passionate about human genetics and genomics
-- 💻 Experienced working with whole exome sequencing, whole genome sequencing, GWAS and multi omics data, data visualization and data analysis in R
+- 💻 Experienced working with NGS, GWAS and multi omics data, data visualization and data analysis in R
 - ⚡ Google scholar link: https://scholar.google.com/citations?hl=en&user=YG9GARgAAAAJ

 <!--
 **amirthagwr/amirthagwr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.